 }

-Alternatively, instead of storing the value of context
+Alternatively, instead of storing the value of context in a

-callback.
-The value of this
+setTimout callback.
+The value of this inside a

-inside a arrow function is same as the context in which it has been created and is not bound to the environment in which the function is called.
+arrow function is same as the context in which it has been created and

 function debounce(func, wait=0) {